Isaac Casaubon: Scholarship and correspondence

 Besides the editions already mentioned, Casaubon published and commented upon Persius, Suetonius, Aeschylus, and the Scriptores Historiae Augustae.
 The edition of Polybius, on which he had spent vast labour, he left unfinished.
 His most ambitious work was his revision of the text of the Deipnosophistae of Athenaeus, with commentary.
 The Theophrastus perhaps exhibits his most characteristic excellences as a commentator.
 The Exercitationes in Baronium are but a fragment of the massive criticism which he contemplated; it failed in presenting the uncritical character of Baronius's history, and had only a moderate success, even among Protestants.
 His analysis of the Corpus Hermeticum overturned the previous general opinion in Europe that these texts dated from almost the time of Moses by locating them between 200 and 300 AD.

 His correspondence (in Latin) was finally collected by Theodorus Janssonius van Almeloveen (Rotterdam, 1709), who prefixed to the letters a careful biography of Casaubon.
 But Almeloveen was acquainted with Casaubon's diary only in extract.
 More recently, a complete edition of all the letters written by and to Casaubon during his stay in England was published with extensive cultural-historical notes and introduction (Geneva, 2018).
 Casaubon's diary, Ephemerides, whose manuscript is preserved in the chapter library of Canterbury, was printed in 1850 by the Clarendon Press.
 It forms the most valuable record we possess of the daily life of a scholar, or man of letters, of the 16th century.

 Casaubon corresponded with scholars all over Europe, including Johannes van den Driesche and, more surprisingly, one of the doctors of the Ambrosiana Library and eminent historian of Milan, Giuseppe Ripamonti.

 He also corresponded with the translators of the King James Version of the Bible and helped resolve issues in the translation.

+He also worked on Arabic and Turkish coins, one of the earliest Europeans to do so.

 Literary appearances

 The scholars in Foucault's Pendulum by Umberto Eco and Middlemarch by George Eliot are named Casaubon.
 Mary Gentle named a character in her novels Rats and Gargoyles and the Architecture of Desire Casaubon, as an homage to Isaac Casaubon.
-Ross King makes mention of Casaubon in his novel Ex-Libris, where he is said to have debunked the Corpus Hermeticum as a forgery (which he probably took from Frances Yates' Giordano Bruno and the Hermetic Tradition, published in 1964)'.
+Ross King makes mention of Casaubon in his novel Ex-Libris, where he is said to have debunked the Corpus Hermeticum as a forgery (which he probably took from Frances Yates' Giordano Bruno and the Hermetic Tradition, published in 1964).

 In their book Isaac Casaubon, the Jews, and a Forgotten Chapter in Renaissance Scholarship, Anthony Grafton and Joanna Weinberg show that Casaubon was a Hebrew scholar too, taking serious interest in Jewish studies.